Len Diett: Rugby Union

-In 1959, Diett was selected to play for the Australian rugby union side and became the second youngest person to achieve this honor.
+Rugby League

 In 1962, Diett decided to switch codes and joined NSWRL team North Sydney.
 In 1964, Diett was selected to play for New South Wales and featured in one game.
 In 1965, North Sydney had one of their best seasons in a number of years finishing second on the table.
 In the finals series, Diett featured in both games against South Sydney and St George which both ended in defeat.
 Diett played one more season with Norths before retiring at the end of 1966.
 He died at Ballina on the New South Wales north coast on 13 January 2018.